 (c) to take any other action on behalf of the Issuer [and the Guarantor] in relation to the euro-commercial paper programme established by the Programme Agreements.

-9. Written confirmation that each of [Fitch, S&P and Moody’s], respectively, has granted a rating for the Programme.

 SCHEDULE 2

 SELLING RESTRICTIONS

 1. General

 Each Dealer represents and agrees that it will observe all applicable laws and regulations in any jurisdiction in which it may offer, sell, or deliver Notes and it will not directly or indirectly offer, sell, resell, re offer or deliver Notes or distribute any Disclosure Document, circular, advertisement or other offering material in any country or jurisdiction except under circumstances that will result, to the best of its knowledge and belief, in compliance with all applicable laws and regulations.